 Traditional tank water heaters store between 20 and 80 gallons of heated water, with 50 gallons being the most typical size.
 That may seem like quite a lot of water, but it can run out quicker than you'd imagine — especially in larger households.

-The benefits of a tankless water heater aren’t limited to the amount of heated water it can provide.
-Tank heaters are constantly running to maintain the stored water heated.
+The benefits of a tankless water heater aren’t just limited to the amount of heated water it can provide.
+Regular tank heaters are constantly running to maintain the stored water heated.
 Since a tankless heater only operates when there is a demand for hot water, the unit remains shut down at all other times.
 This makes them about 24 to 34% more energy efficient, according to the U.S. Department of Energy.

 However, these benefits come with a higher upfront investment.
 Tankless water heaters can cost upwards of $2,000, versus $400 to $600 for a tank heater.
-Installation costs for tankless water heaters is generally more expensive as well, often ranging from $1,000 to $2,000 depending on how much retrofitting is needed.
+Installation costs for tankless water heaters are generally more expensive as well, often ranging from $1,000 to $2,000 depending on how much retrofitting is needed.

-Figuring out which tankless water heater meets your household’s demand comes down to how much hot water will be consumed during peak usage, along with the expected “temperature rise” need, which is how much the incoming water has to be heated to reach the desired temperature.
+In my experience, figuring out which tankless water heater meets your household’s demand comes down to how much hot water will be consumed during peak usage, along with the expected “temperature rise” need, which is how much the incoming water has to be heated to reach the desired temperature.

 • Gallons per minute (GPM).
 The GPM, or water flow rate, is the measurement of roughly how many gallons come out of a faucet per minute.